ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-kucherawy-dmarc-dmarcbis.md

 queried and to subdomains, unless subdomain policy is explicitly described using the "sp" tag.
-This tag is mandatory for policy records only, but not for third-party reporting records (see {#verifying-external-destinations}).
+This tag is mandatory for policy records only, but not for third-party reporting records (see (#verifying-external-destinations)).
 Possible values are as follows:

     none:
     :   The Domain Owner requests no specific action be taken